 Gannets,fulmars,turnstones, and rock pipits are very common as are seasonally dependant visitors such as the guillemots and razorbills which usually line Portland's breeding ledges in May and June.
 It is approximately three miles to the Little Tern Colony at Ferrybridge and under ten miles to the Portland Bird Observatory.
 Other noteworthy nearby bird watching spots include the Fleet, Grange Heath , Creech Great Wood, Dancing Ledge and Thorncombe Woods.

 There are hides at Hartland Moor, Abbotsbury, Studland, Brownsea, Arne, and Upton.
 In the autumn and winter massive flocks of over wintering geese congregate on the Fleet.
 It's a great location for most aquatic birds.
-The photo of the swans was taken there in December 2014.
+The photo of the swans was taken at the Fleet.